Contemporary Art from the British Council Collection 1980–2010

 The British Council Collection is one of the most comprehensive holdings of modern and contemporary British art in the world, containing some 8,500 arts pieces by over 1,650 British artists.

-Made in Britain – Contemporary Art from the British Council Collection 1980–2010, which we are organising in collaboration with the Benaki Museum, features around 150 works by a wide range of artists, including Keith Arnatt, Helen Chadwick, Peter Doig, Gilbert & George, Damien Hirst, Mark Titchner, Sarah Lucas and Mark Wallinger, reflecting the breadth and diversity of British art throughout the 30 year period 1980-2010.
+Made in Britain – Contemporary Art from the British Council Collection 1980–2010, which we are organising in collaboration with the Benaki Museum, features around 150 works by a wide range of artists, including Keith Arnatt, Helen Chadwick, Peter Doig, Gilbert & George, Damien Hirst, Mark Titchner, Sarah Lucas and Mark Wallinger, reflecting the breadth and diversity of British art throughout the thirty-year period from 1980 to 2010.

 This is a rare opportunity for art lovers to experience at first hand the creative journey of some of the most prolific contemporary British artists of the past thirty years.

 During the period since 1980 which the exhibition covers, enormous shifts have taken place in the role that art plays in British society.
 From Gilbert & George's Intellectual Depression (1980) to Gary Hume's Sister Troop (2009), this exhibition tells the story of how art has mapped and reflected these changes – and indeed been at the very forefront of social change itself.

 Contemporary art in the UK has undeniably taken on a more socially engaged position in British society over the past three decades.
 Some of this shift can be attributed to the arrival of a new, entrepreneurial and ambitious generation of artists in the early 1990s, collectively known as the YBAs (Young British Artists) and including artists such as Michael Landy, Jake and Dinos Chapman, Damien Hirst and Sarah Lucas.